jaysonhelseth/SensorReceiveAndUpload/README.md

 Receive the Xbee (Zigbee) data and upload it to the cloud.
 There will be the ability to see the data too.

 ## Collecting Data
 There will be a Go server running in systemd that will collect the Xbee data.
-Systemd files are stored in `/etc/systemd/system` and have a name such as `runlistener.system`.
+Systemd files are stored in `/etc/systemd/system` and have a name such as `runlistener.service`.
 ```
 # Example of a service file
 [Unit]
-Description=Testing out a service
+Description=Sensor Receive

 [Service]
-User=jayson
+User=pi
-WorkingDirectory=/home/jayson/projects/testService
+EnvironmentFile=/etc/default/sensor-receive
-ExecStart=/usr/bin/python3 test.py
+ExecStart=/home/pi/SensorReceiveAndUpload/PiSensorReceive
 Restart=always

 [Install]
 WantedBy=multi-user.target
 ```
+The EnvironmentFile is where you would store any environment variables that the program is looking for.
 Then run `sudo systemctl daemon-reload`.
 Now you can do the normal systemctl operations of `start, stop, status, enable, disable`.
 You can even use `journalctl`.

 ## Sending Data
 There will be a go routine that will send the data every 3 minutes to a free tier of cockroachdb in the cloud.